hillu/build-crossby/README.md

 - Source code is readily available for automated download via the network (i.e. tarballs from git commits by tag, branch, or hash), but it should be cached locally.
+Source tarballs can also be stored in a `tarballs/` subdirectory.

 - Even though make has a reputation for quirky syntax, its general approach based upon targets, prerequisites, recipies should be